 You might just save yourself a heap of money and embarrassment.

-To become a better problem solver visiting our website and sign up to our upcoming course 'Think Like Sherlock: How to solve problems like a veteran detective.'
+To become a better problem solver enrol in our course 'Think Like Sherlock: How to solve problems like a Scotland Yard detective.'